aws-samples/step-functions-workflows-collection/uml-statemachine/resources/ServiceRequest.md

   }
 }
 ```
+Choose **Test** to call the Lambda function with that input.
+It triggers the workflow.
+When it completes, return to the **Graph View** of the Step Functions workflow.
 The graphical view shows that `BlogOpenRequest` is now stopped at `Routed To Analyst`.

 ![ServiceRequestTrace3.png](ServiceRequestTrace3.png)

 Find the task token for `Route To Analyst`.
-In the Lambda console, fire a `requestApproved`.
+In the Lambda console, send another test event, this time with trigger `requestApproved` and the task token from `Routed To Analyst`, which will be different from the previous task token.

 ```
 {